dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ### What are Chatty APIs?

 Chatty APIs are APIs which expose a large number of small resources, requiring the client to make multiple requests to get all the data they need.
-We want to avoid situations these situations, ensuring that the system is not slowed down by numerous I/O operations.
+We want to avoid these situations, ensuring that the system is not slowed down by numerous I/O operations.

 We can identify a "chatty" API by the following example: